skies09/dog-database-ds/README.md

 ### The add breeds page

 The section content of this page is a form that can be filled in by the user to add a dog breed to the collection.
+Please note that a pedigree must be selected to enter the dog to a particular group.

 ### The edit breed page